zerothstack/zeroth/CONTRIBUTING.md

 * Create your patch, **including appropriate test cases**.
 * Follow our [Coding Rules](#rules).
-* Run the full Ubiquits test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
+* Run the full Zeroth test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
 * Commit your changes using a descriptive commit message that follows the [Angular commit message conventions](#commit).
 Adherence to these conventions